Protocol and State Events in Western Australia

 The occasion marking a new Governor's appointment.

+The Governor acts as The King’s representative in WA.
 A Governor’s term of office is usually between four and five years, and as this term draws to a close, a new Governor is appointed.
-The Governor acts as the Queen’s representative in WA.

-As the Head of State, it is the Queen’s responsibility to commission the next Governor based on advice from the State Premier.
+As the Head of State, it is the King’s responsibility to commission the next Governor based on advice from the State Premier.

 Following the nomination of the Governor-designate, a swearing-in ceremony takes place at Government House.